Kiko1216/lemmedocit/docs/index.md

 ![Khushi Sharma image](img/my-image.jpg)

 ## Where I live
 I live in Slovenia, but I'm originally from Delhi, India.
-How I landed here is a whole different legend that needs its own storytime. (*Spoiler: It was for❤️*)

 ## What I love
 I've been in love with writing for as long as I can remember.
 It began with writing alliterative romantic poems under a secret pen name.
 This love eventually translated into work.